partyistic/team-agreement/README.md

 - What hours will you be available to communicate?

-  **On our main working hours as it will be the lab time during the lecture time and we made another working schedule to continue our work after the lap time**
+  **On our main working hours as it will be the lab time during the lecture time and we made another working schedule to continue our work after the lap time.**

 - What platforms will you use to communicate (ie. Slack, phone …)?